mdagois/gbtools/gbbs/README.md

 	include gbbs.mk

-To learn the basics of GBBS, head to the [Getting started](#getting-started) section.
+To learn the basics of GBBS, head to the [getting started](#getting-started) section.
 Also, check the [reference](#reference) to discover the available variables.

 ### Requirements